Youth + Social Change through Youth Politicians

 You Might Like…

 - “List of the youngest mayors in the United States” from Wikipedia

 - “List of the youngest mayors in Canada” from Wikipedia

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth politicians in your community or organization, contact us.
+For more information about how Freechild Institute can support youth+ social change through youth politicians in your community or organization, contact us.